blackgirltech/html_tutorial/README.md

 This is essentially your website.
 Open this file in Chrome, Firefox or your web browser of choice.
 You’ll see a blank page, because you haven’t put any content into it yet, but this is essentially what you’ll get when you visit any other page on the web.

+### Text Editor

+Next we'll download a text editor for us to write code in.
+[Sublime Text](https://www.sublimetext.com/2) suits our needs just fine.

 ## Let’s Build

 On the first line of our html document we’ll add the following: